UnderChock/editor/README.md

 In the terminal of your editor, write npm install

-For example, in Visual Studio Code need to hold «CTRL + `» [~] In the index.html file it is necessary to include style.css and js.js
+For example, in Visual Studio Code need to hold «CTRL + `» [~] In the index.html file it is necessary to include  <br>
+style.css and js.js

   </p>